Terms of Service

 (4) The User retains all rights to project data created and content uploaded by the User.
 The Provider receives a simple right of use for the purpose of providing the Service.

 (1) Purpose of results / preliminary screening only, not an expert opinion: The glare analyses, simulations and reports generated by the Service are solely a software-based, model-driven preliminary screening for rough orientation.
 They expressly do not constitute a glare report, an expert opinion or any technical or legally binding assessment and are not intended to serve as the direct basis for permitting, planning, investment or other decisions with external effect.
-Any use of the results mandatorily requires an independent expert review and counter-check by the User’s suitably qualified experts; the User bears sole responsibility for the evaluation, interpretation and use of the results.
+Any use of the results mandatorily requires an independent expert review and counter-check by the User's suitably qualified experts; the User bears sole responsibility for the evaluation, interpretation and use of the results.
 Subject to mandatory statutory provisions and the liability rules in paragraph 3, no warranty whatsoever is given for the correctness, completeness or fitness of the results for a particular purpose.
-Use of the Service and of the results is — subject to the mandatory liability under paragraph 3(a) and (b) and under the Product Liability Act — at the User’s own risk.
+For entrepreneurs (Section 14 of the German Civil Code), use of the Service and of the results is — subject to the mandatory liability under paragraph 3(a) and (b) and under the Product Liability Act — at their own risk.
+Vis-à-vis consumers, the statutory provisions apply; the verification and cooperation duties under paragraph 2a remain unaffected.

 (2a) User's duties to cooperate and verify; model basis: